 The island location presented many project challenges.
-In addition to hurricanes, the salt spray corrosion issues and soil pH levels which would limit steel pole service life and the island location logistical challenges which would result in costly material handling issues with concrete poles.
-Of all the engineered pole material options available, PowerON composite poles were chosen over steel and concrete poles.
-The lightweight, inert poles are comprised of sections that nest together, ensuring that the 65 ft.
-[19.8m] poles can fit into standard sized 40 ft. intermodal shipping containers.
-Furthermore, PowerON poles have an 80-year service, requires no scheduled maintenance, and are covered by a 41-year warranty.
+Because of hurricanes, salt spray and soil pH corrosion of steel and concrete poles as well as logistical challenges and costly material handling, PowerON composite poles were selected as the best solution.
+Up to 65 ft.
+[19.8 m] lightweight, inert, and modular nesting composite poles can fit into standard sized 40 ft. intermodal shipping containers.
+Furthermore, PowerON poles have an 80-year service life, requires no scheduled maintenance, and are covered by a 41-year warranty.

 In 2016, Grand Bahama was hit by Hurricane Matthew, a Category 4 storm with winds of 140 mph [62.6 m/s].
 The island’s west end took a direct hit and about 10% of the island’s poles were downed, over 2,300 wood poles.
-As the restoration efforts continued and the crews travelled out to the far ends of the island to assess the damage, there was one observation that became clearer and more unbelievable with each passing span: The PowerON composite poles had stood strong during the hurricane.
+As the restoration efforts continued, there was one observation that became clearer: the PowerON composite poles had stood strong during the hurricane.